Column: No asterisk needed for most unusual baseball season

 In the end, it somehow worked out better than anyone could’ve expected.

-Check out the Marlins, who head into the weekend poised to make the playoffs for the first time since 2003 despite being forced to make nearly 200 roster moves.
+Check out the Marlins, who made the playoffs for the first time since 2003 despite being forced to make nearly 200 roster moves.
+How ‘bout those Toronto Blue Jays, back in the postseason despite having to play their home games at a minor-league park in Buffalo because of Canada’s virus-related travel restrictions.

 Even with a much shorter schedule, most of baseball’s cream has risen to the top.
 There are certainly some surprises, such as the San Diego Padres claiming their first postseason berth since 2006 and the reigning World Series champion Washington Nationals slumping to last place.
 But it’s worth noting that of the 10 playoff teams from 2019, only the Nats had been eliminated going into the final weekend.